miselkrstovic/experiments-in-spring/README.md

 The system requires the installation and presence of both a [Docker](https://www.docker.com/products/docker-desktop) container system, and a bash shell.

-MongoDB and RabbitMQ are installed using the following docker commands:
+Both MongoDB and RabbitMQ are installed using the following docker commands:
 ````shell
 $ docker pull mongo
 $ docker pull rabbitmq:3.8.8-management
 ````

-[MongoDB Compass](https://www.mongodb.com/try/download/compass) is used for management of MongoDB, as for RabbitMQ, its management console can be accessed at [http://localhost:15672/](http://localhost:15672/), using the _guest/guest_ as credentials.
+[MongoDB Compass](https://www.mongodb.com/try/download/compass) is used for management of MongoDB, as for RabbitMQ, its management console can be accessed at [http://localhost:15672/](http://localhost:15672/), using _guest/guest_ as credentials.

 # Running